Maria Theresia of Austria, Queen of France

 Queen Marie-Thérèse with her mother-in-law (and aunt) Queen Anne, painted by Simon Renard de Saint André. source: Wikipedia

 As Queen, Marie-Thérèse was groomed by her mother-in-law, and aunt, Queen Anne.
 However, she had little interest in taking on the role, preferring to spend time with her court of Spanish ladies, playing cards, and gambling.
-She remained very devout, often inviting members of the King’s court to come and pray with her.
-Intensely private, she was humiliated by her husband’s numerous, and very public, affairs and his countless illegitimate children.
-She did, however, take great interest in caring for the sick and disadvantaged in France.
-She often visited the hospitals and helped to provide dowries for girls from the poorer noble families.
+She remained very devout, often inviting members of the King’s court to pray with her.
+Intensely private, she was humiliated by her husband’s numerous, and very public affairs and his countless illegitimate children.
+She took a great interest in caring for the sick and disadvantaged in France.
+She often visited hospitals and provided dowries for girls from the poorer noble families.
 She also served as Regent several times when the King was away.

 By 1680, King Louis XIV had taken Madame de Maintenon as his mistress, and this brought about a change in the King’s relationship with Marie-Thérèse.
 He became more attentive and caring of his wife, much to her delight.
 She was also treated with great respect and reverence by Madame de Maintenon – something she had not seen with any of his prior mistresses and returned that respect.
 Sadly, those happier times would be relatively short-lived.